 |Your Search Results:

-14 Clinics in the Mayo Eau Claire health system
+11 Clinics in the Mayo Clinic Health System health system

-The results below represent the care of 14,754 patients with high blood pressure.
+The results below represent 7,707 patients who should have had Screening For Osteoporosis.
 Read More About This Measure

 Disclaimer: Measures reported by WCHQ healthcare

 organizations represent a specific aspect of care in relation to an